spring-guides/gs-spring-boot/README.md

 Warming up with Spring Boot
 ---------------------------

 What does Spring Boot provide?
-At the core, it offers a much faster way to build applications because it looks at what is on your classpath and makes some reasonable assumptions.
+At the core, it offers a much faster way to build applications because it make reasonable assumptions such as looking at your classpath and other beans you have configured to see what you're missing.

 For example:
 - Got Spring MVC?
 There are a handful of needed beans people almost always use in that situation.
+Spring Boot adds them automatically.
 But why stop there?
-A Spring MVC app 99.9% of the time needs a servlet container so Spring Boot will autoconfigure embedded Tomcat.
+A Spring MVC app needs a servlet container so Spring Boot automatically configures embedded Tomcat.
 - Got Jetty?
 You probably do NOT want Tomcat, but instead embedded Jetty.
+Don't lift a finger; Spring Boot handles it for you.
 - Got Thymeleaf?
 There are a few beans that must always be added to your application context.
-Why should you have to track that?
+Why should you have to deal with that?
+Let Spring Boot handle it for you.
 - Doing multipart file uploads?
 The [MultipartConfigElement](http://docs.oracle.com/javaee/6/api/javax/servlet/MultipartConfigElement.html) is part of the servlet 3.0 spec and let's you define upload parameters in pure Java.
-Why should you have to worry about plugging one into a servlet?
-Define one in your application context and Spring Boot will snatch it up and plug it into Spring MVC's `DispatcherServlet`.
+Why should you have to worry about plugging that into your servlet?
+Define one in your application context and Spring Boot will snatch it up and plug it into Spring MVC's battle tested `DispatcherServlet`.

 It doesn't stop there.
-These are just a few examples of the automatic configuration support Spring Boot provides.
-But they don't get in your way.
-Spring Boot may make assumptions and add a `SpringTemplateEngine` for your Thymeleaf-based application.
-But if you proceed to define your own `SpringTemplateEngine`, Spring Boot will step aside and prefer your choice.
+These are just a few examples of the automatic configuration provided by Spring Boot.
+But it doesn't get in your way.
+For example, Spring Boot may make assumptions and add a `SpringTemplateEngine` for your Thymeleaf-based application, unless you've already defined one.
+At that point, Spring Boot automatically steps aside and lets you take control.

 Creating a simple web application
 ---------------------------------